jfperusse/CodeaProjectBuilder/README.md

   - Build notes to send to TestFlight.
   - Default value : *empty*
 - ADDONS
-  - List of [plug-and-play add-ons](http://codeatricks.blogspot.ca/2013/07/codea-addons-auto-registration.html) to include in your Xcode project.
+  - Comma-separated list of [plug-and-play add-ons](http://codeatricks.blogspot.ca/2013/07/codea-addons-auto-registration.html) to include in your Xcode project.
 - RESOURCES
-  - List of resources to include in your Xcode project (e.g. mp3 files)
+  - Comma-separated list of resources to include in your Xcode project (e.g. mp3 files)
   - If this option is missing, all resources are added.
+- FRAMEWORKS
+  - Comma-separated list of SDK Frameworks to include in your Xcode project (e.g. GameKit)

 Usage
 -----